I never thought I’d jump on board the freezer meal prep train, but here we are!

 Freezer meals you can cook on the stove

 Any meal that you can do in the Instant Pot, you can also cook on the stove.
-Some meals will require a big pot (soups, chilis, stews) and some you can do in a regular skillet or cast-iron skillet.
+Some meals will require a big pot (soups, chilis, stews) whereas some others you can do in a regular skillet or cast-iron skillet.

-Safety Tip: When cooking meat on the stove from frozen, it’s important that you thaw it out to at least fridge-temp before cooking it on high heat.
+Safety Tip: When cooking frozen meat on the stove, it’s important that you thaw it to at least fridge-temp before cooking it on high heat.
 Otherwise, you run the risk of burning the outside while not fully cooking the inside.

-The stove is best for cooking delicate proteins like steak, shrimp, fish and smaller pieces of chicken for stir-fries.
-I’d also argue the stove is best for curries because it allows you to build the flavors better!
+The stove is best for cooking delicate proteins like steak, shrimp, fish, and smaller pieces of chicken for stir-fries.
+I’d also argue the stove is best for curries because it allows you to build the flavors better, although a low oven works for curries too if your stovetop is otherwise occupied.

 Of course, you don’t have this problem with Souper Cubes or the foil baking trays that you can freeze and cook in.